nolsto/beets-follow/README.md

 follow:
     auto: yes
 ```

-Setting the `auto` option will also unfollow an artist if all of their albums have been removed from your library.
+Setting the `auto` option will also unfollow an artist after an album removal if none of the artist's albums remain in your library.

 ## Commands